SHRAYAS-RAGHU/DEEP-LEARNING-PYTORCH/HEART_VENTRICLE_SEGMENTATION/MULTI_CLASS_SEGMENTATION/README.md

 # DATA AUGMENTATION:
+ALBUMENTATIONS library is used for image augmentation,which applies a no. of image transformations like Horizontal Flip, Vertical Flip, Rotate, etc.

 # CREATING MASKS:
 The given segimages directory contains mask images.
 But PYTORCH requires the target image to have a pixel value which denotes a class.
 For example if there are 4 classes each pixel must have either 0,1,2 & 3.